Quitnow

 One of the most robust findings in psychology is the Hawthorne Effect: Behavior improves simply because it is being measured.

-Apps like Essence leverage this by forcing you to "check in" daily.
+Apps like Quitnow leverage this by forcing you to “check in” daily.
 This moves the addiction from the unconscious (mindlessly opening a tab) to the conscious (making a decision).

 Cognitive Behavioral Therapy (CBT) in Your Pocket